mcclure/lovr-ent/README.md

 In types.lua:

 * `pull(dst, src)` - copy all the fields from one object into another
+* `tableInvert(t)` - takes a table and returns a new table with keys and values swapped
+* `tableConcat(a, b)` - given two tables, return a new table with all the key/value pairs from both
+* `tableSkim(a, keys)` - given a table and a list of keys, return a new table picking only the key/value pairs whose keys are in the list
+* `tableSkimUnpack(a, keys)` - given a table and a list of keys, return the unpacked values corresponding to the requested keys in order
 * `tableTrue(t)` - true if table is nonempty
 * `toboolean(v)` - converts value to true (if truthy) or false (if falsy)
 * `ichars(str)` - like ipairs() but iterates over characters in a string